lulitohhh/zaracoIst/README.md

 Example:
 The Llorona may increase your attack in rivers but reduce your defense in villages.

-🧩 Biomes

-The board includes four biome types:

-🌳 Forest – boosts certain legends’ powers.

-💧 River – ideal for legends like La Llorona.

-🏘 Village – opportunities for cooperation or betrayal.

-⛰ Valley – open spaces for ambushes.

-Moving strategically through biomes can make or break your game plan.
+Moving strategically across the game board can mean the difference between success and failure in your game plan.